Pixel Tracking

 Cover with a sticky foam pad and allow the horse to bear weight on the pad.
 Don’t worry if a small portion of pad material is squeezed out as the horse bears weight.

-Hoof cushion is a product designed to be used in conjunction with pads.
-This product is often used with full or half-mesh 3D pads to help create a healthy hoof function.
+Hoof Cushion is a product designed to be used in conjunction with pads.
+This range is often used with full or half-mesh 3D pads to help create a healthy hoof function.

 This combination can also be used to achieve a correct hoof pastern angle in horses that have a hoof pastern angle that is not correctly aligned e.g. too low.

-There are four different types of Hoof cushions to choose from:
+There are four different types of Hoof Cushion to choose from:

-When applying hoof cushions, you can choose from the different textures in order to achieve your desired result depending on the environment or the specific requirements of the horse.
+When applying Hoof Cushion, you can choose from the different textures in order to achieve your desired result depending on the environment or the specific requirements of the horse.

-Most commonly, we use the soft A25 in practice as this texture seems to best suit the horses that we work on.
-Again, similar to ZNO pad material the hoof cushion ZNO is designed to prevent thrush and infection.
+Most commonly, we use the Soft A25 in practice as this texture seems to best suit the horses that we work on.
+However, ZNO Pad Material the Hoof Cushion ZNO also see decent use and are designed to prevent thrush and infection.

 Note: it is imperative that you allow the horse to weight-bear as the cushion is setting.
 This will prevent discomfort that can be caused by recessive pressures placed on the palmar digital nerve.

-As mentioned earlier, hoof glue preparation is the key to using the products successfully.
-This not only ensures the products work well and last the whole shoeing cycle but also prevents wastage.
+As mentioned earlier, preparation is the key to using these products successfully.
+This not only ensures that they work well and last the whole shoeing cycle, but also prevents wastage.

 Having a person on hand to assist in holding tools or the horse’s foot is also a great asset and makes the job easier.